-Most of the side streets I had walked already in some form along the way of walking the Avenues and took time out revisit many of the parks and restaurants that I had travelled previously.
+Most of the side streets I had walked already in some form along the way of walking the Avenues and took time out revisit many of the parks and restaurants that I had traveled previously.
 There are still many gems in this neighborhood that you should take time to visit.
 In some parts of the neighborhood, I would suggest going during the day when many other people are around.
 Even as safe as Manhattan has gotten over the years, I still look over my shoulder all the time and watch everyone no matter what neighborhood I am in.

 I made several walks through the housing projects all over the neighborhood.
 You can really understand the complexity of the projects by walking through them as many as times as I did.
 It really is a different life.
 Sometimes I get the impression that being piled up in one complex is not good for anyone.
 The yards are not properly taken care of and playgrounds that are not kept in great shape.

 Yet there are signs that residents have made it their own though.
 I walked through the Dewitt Clinton, Franklin, Lehman and Washington Carver Housing complexes and here and there are raised beds for fruits, vegetables and flowers.
 Some residents have taken it upon themselves to clean up the garbage in the playgrounds and paint the equipment and benches.
 Some make their own repairs in the play areas and then stand guard, watching what the kids are doing.
-I discovered this as I walked through the Washington Houses three times to complete 108th, 107th and 106th by criss-crossing the open air park in between the complex.
+I discovered this as I walked through the Washington Houses three times to complete 108th, 107th and 106th by crisscrossing the open-air park in between the complex.
 People kept looking at me walking through park.

 Along the way, I discovered many small community gardens tucked between buildings such as the Neighbors of Vega Baja Garden at 109th between First and Second Avenues and the Humaniano Community Garden at 108th between First and Second Avenues.
 These small patches of green make the block.
 Hidden behind fences, I can see that the neighborhood puts a lot of pride into landscaping them and planting them.
-Some times they are open to the public but I just walk by because no one is there.
+Sometimes they are open to the public but I just walk by because no one is there.

 I also saw some of my favorite ‘street art’ murals on these blocks.
 Between 109th and 107th there are several that I saw.
 This ‘Spiritual Art’ work has almost an Aztec/Mayan look to it and its use of color and motion are so detailed.
 Take time to look at these works of art.
 Some are ‘tags’ while others the artist was trying to tell a story.
 Look to the side of the buildings and the sides of schools.
 You might see some on the sliding doors of businesses.
 There is a lot of talent here.
 If there was only a gallery for these kids.

 As you travel to the corner of Lexington and 107th, the neighborhood starts to change again once you pass the Franklin Housing Project.
 The buildings around this area are being fixed up and sandblasted back to their original beauty and new restaurants and shops are opening bringing a little life back to the area.
-By Hope Community Inc., there is are interesting portraits of Latino Cultural leaders.
+By Hope Community Inc., there are interesting portraits of Latino Cultural leaders.
 The detailed portrait of Pedro Pietri by James de la Vega is interesting and take time to admire the work.

-My next trip up to the neighborhood was June 21st, the third Anniversary of ‘MywalkinManhattan’.
+My next trip up to the neighborhood was June 21st, the third Anniversary of ‘MywalkinManhattan.com’.
 I can’t believe it has been three years since I started walking the island of Manhattan.
 I still remember my first day walking in Marble Hill on Father’s Day 2015.
 I honestly thought I would finish in one summer and here I am at 96th Street on the East Side with the rest of the island ahead of me.

 I started at 96th Street and walked the length of it again from the park to the river.
 It was sad that the tulips along the river had died by the time I got back.
 They had been a colorful display by the path entering the river.
 Even the flowers at the Park Avenue Mall at Park and 97th Street started to change.
 Spring was giving way to the summer months and you could see the difference in the plants and trees.
 Between the plantings on the streets and second stage of flowers in Central Park, June was here.